overturetool/overturetool.github.io/_netmeetings/Net-Meeting-104.md

 ##  Follow up on the Business Canvas session from the Overture Workshop

-The business model for Overture
+The business model for Overture see https://github.com/overturetool/overture/wiki/Business-model

 ##  Publications Status and Plans